bgdnvk/real-nerd-talk/README.md

 ie: Karen decided to rawdog the DB and not use an ORM

 - damn X got hands = I can't figure out X
-ie: damn react got hands - George Hotz after failing his internship at Twitter
+ie: damn javascript got hands - George Hotz after failing his internship at Twitter